openmultiplayer/web/frontend/docs/scripting/functions/NPC_GetWeaponActualReloadTime.md

 - Returns the original game reload time for the weapon
 - This is different from custom reload times set with `NPC_SetWeaponReloadTime`
-- Use this to compare against custom settings or reset to defaults

 ## Related Functions